Gowiem/terraform-workshops/intermediate-terraform/exercises/10/README.md

 Alright, so we now have a key pair created up on AWS.
 We want to abandon it from our Terraform state so that we can see `terraform import` in action

-First, though, let's figure out the key pair ID by looking at our current state
+First, though, let's figure out the key pair `key_name` by looking at our current state

 ```
 $ terraform show